OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/running-a-node.md

 - Latest Docker Image: <code>@latestNitroNodeImage@</code>

-- Database snapshot (required for Arbitrum One)
+- Arbitrum One Nitro Genesis Database Snapshot

-  - Use the parameter `--init.url` on first startup to initialize the Nitro database (you can find a list of snapshots [here](#snapshots-available)).
-Example: <code>--init.url="@arbOneNitroPrunedSnapshot@"</code>
+  - Use the parameter `--init.url="https://snapshot.arbitrum.io/mainnet/nitro.tar"` on first startup to initialize Nitro database
-  - When running more than one node, it's easier to manually download the image of the snapshot and host it locally for your nodes.
-You can then use `--init.url="file:///path/to/snapshot/in/container/snapshot-file.tar"` to use it
+  - If running more than one node, easiest to manually download image from https://snapshot.arbitrum.io/mainnet/nitro.tar and host it locally for your nodes
-- This parameter is **required** when running an Arbitrum One node, because the chain has _classic_ blocks.
-For Arbitrum Nova and Arbitrum Goerli this parameter is optional
+  - Or use `--init.url="file:///path/to/snapshot/in/container/nitro.tar"` to use a local snapshot archive
+  - sha256 checksum: `a609773c6103435b8a04d32c63f42bb5fa0dc8fc38a2acee4d2ab2d05880205c`
+  - size: 33.5573504 GB

+- Other chains do not have classic blocks, and do not require an initial genesis database

 ### Required parameter